-Where did the Scottish Cowgill family come from?
-What is the Scottish Cowgill family crest and coat of arms?
-When did the Cowgill family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Cowgill family history?A family in the Pictish tribe of ancient Scotland was the first to use the name Cowgill.
+A family in the Pictish tribe of ancient Scotland was the first to use the name Cowgill.
 They lived in the lands of Cargill in east Perthshire where the family at one time had extensive territories.

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Cowgill has been spelled Cargill, Cargille, Carnigill, Cargile, Kergylle, Cargyle, Carrigle, McGirl and many more.

-Another 81 words (6 lines of text) are included under the topic Early Cowgill Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Cowgill Notables in all our PDF Extended History products and printed products wherever possible.

 In such difficult times, Ireland, Australia, and North America looked like better homes for many Scots.
 The trips were expensive and grueling, but also rewarding, as the colonies were havens for those unwelcome in the old country.
 That legacy did not die easily, though, and many were forced to fight for their freedom in the American War of Independence.
 The Scottish legacy has resurface in more recent times, though, through Clan societies, highland games, and other organizations.
 Immigration and passenger lists have shown many early immigrants bearing the old Scottish name of Cowgill: